 Regardless, sometimes a CTA below the fold converts better.

-Refrain from cramming all your actionable info. at the top of your landing page and test out having your form and CTA below the fold.
+Refrain from cramming all your actionable info at the top of your landing page and test out having your form and CTA below the fold.

-Tip: Consider a CTA below the fold and below the benefit info. when your visitor has to pay for your offer.
+Tip: Consider a CTA below the fold and below the benefit information when your visitor has to pay for your offer.
 Here’s an example of a 20% increase in conversion after moving the CTA below the fold, when the goal is to get the visitor to buy tickets:

 Best Practice #5 – Evoke the Right Emotions